brodybits/sqlite-batch-connection-core-2020-01/README.md

 - The required `scc_init()` initialization function should be called from the main thread upon startup, is **NOT** thread-safe.
 - The `sqlite-connection-core.h` API header file and Java interface class have very limited documentation comments.
 - Formal documentation of the API is missing here.
-- The Cordova demo plugin defines multiple functions on the global `window` object, should export the functions through a single object instead.

 ## Samples